PML75/Scheduler-App/README.md

 # Scheduler-App

-## Instructions: Open input.txt file and input a person's schedule when they are busy, minimum duration for a meeting, and their time range to arrange for meeting (daily_act).
+## Instructions: Open input.txt file and input x person's schedule when they are busy, minimum duration for a meeting, and their time range to arrange for meeting (daily_act).

 What does this program do?
   * Filters out any schedules that are not in the range of a person's daily act